This page was last updated May 2022.

 Here’s some more detail on types of monetization available to us.
-Note that the only way for a brand to guarantee coverage on the blog is through a direct partnership such as a sponsored post, giveaway, or directly purchased banner ad.
+Note that the only way for a brand or store to guarantee coverage on the blog is through a direct partnership such as a sponsored post or giveaway.

 - ShopStyle links and other CPC marketing: We may from time to time use a ShopStyle link instead of an affiliate link; Shopstyle works on the “cost-per-click” model, meaning that for every click on the link, we would get a flat fee instead of a commission (which is only awarded in the event of a purchase).
 Some other blogs may have banner ads that are also on the CPC model; for the most part we prefer our banner ads to be CPM.